Competencies & Standards

 Identify a few goals for yourself.

-6. Write down a learning goal for yourself, add it to your calendar, and identify some learning sources (tutorials, courses, websites...) to add to your calendar note.
+6. Write down a learning goal for yourself, jot it down or add it to your checklist.

 Move on to 21t4s Student Resources